jadonoo/secure-mutillidae/README.md

 2. Sensitive data exposure (robots.txt, database-config.inc, HTML/javascript comments)
 3. Security Misconfiguration (SSL stripping, SSL/TLS misconfigurations)
 4. Injection (Unrestriced file upload)

-# Secured web Mutillidae II Application
-This web app focuses on identifying and fixing security vulnerabilities in the Mutillidae II deliberately vulnerable web application.
-Application's primary purpose is to exercise the web security by intentionally making the website vulnerable.
-It has Web UI layer and database layer.
-It has a list of vulnerabilities to be fixed.

 # Features and Security Objectives
 Major functionalities of application include user login, registration, reading blog and file upload to the website.